RamilZohrabli/Java-Practice/README.md

 ## Task6
 This code is similar to previous task except usage of `PriorityQueue`.
 This is for special functionality which gives the maximum number of persons that can buy bread from store.
 As `Queue`, we should also import it for using.

+# Week08
+## Task1
+The code defines a `Task` class representing tasks with attributes like name, priority, and duration.
+It implements the `Comparable` interface to enable comparison based on priority.
+In the `Main` class, a `PriorityQueue` is created to store tasks.
+Tasks are added to the queue and iterated through in priority order.
+Each task is completed within the available time, and the completed tasks are printed.
+The total time spent on tasks is compared to the available time.

+Variant d involves comparing the total time spent on tasks to the available time.
+If they are equal, it indicates efficient utilization of available time.
+If they are not equal, it suggests discrepancies in task completion or durations.

+## Task2
+I created in the code two `LinkedLists`, each with 1000 random integers.
+Method 1 adds integers in sorted order, while Method 2 adds all integers and sorts the list afterward.
+Both methods measure construction time in milliseconds.
+The `addInSortedOrder` method ensures sorted insertion by iterating through the list to find the appropriate position for each integer.

+## Task3
+The code takes a hardcoded string "hello" and prints each character along with its indexes in ascending and descending order.
+It uses a `TreeMap` to store characters as keys and their indexes as values, ensuring alphabetical ordering.
+Then, it iterates over the map and prints each character followed by its indexes.

+## Task4
+This code provides methods to find the most and least frequent characters in a given input string.
+It employs a caching mechanism to store the character frequencies for each input string, ensuring that subsequent calls with the same input utilize cached results.
+The `mostFrequentCharacter` method returns the character with the highest frequency, while the leastFrequentCharacter method returns the character with the lowest frequency.
+Both methods use a nested `HashMap` to store the frequency of each character in the input string.

+## Task5
+This Java code provides a method to find the unique characters in a given input string.
+It uses caching mechanism to store the unique characters for each input string, improving efficiency by avoiding redundant calculations for repeated inputs.
+The `uniqueCharacters` method returns the set of unique characters, either retrieving it from the cache or calculating it if not already cached.